-- Climate hazard and impact modelling - Spatial data analysis - Economic evidence and evaluation - Familiarity with adaptation policy and providing evidence for adaptation decision making - Expertise in convening stakeholder groups and co-developing analysis for a policy audience - Strong project management skills including expertise in managing interdisciplinary projects delivered by more than one organisation - Strong written, visual presentation and verbal communication skills
+- Climate hazard and impact modelling. - Spatial data analysis.

+- Expertise in built environment modelling (this could be urban-scale, building-scale or for development planning) and heat impacts.
+We would expect the analysis to be led by or include a partner with expertise in urban or built environment modelling, although this is not a pre-requisite. - Economic evidence and evaluation. - Familiarity with adaptation policy and providing evidence for adaptation decision making. - Expertise in convening stakeholder groups and co-developing analysis for a policy audience. - Strong project management skills including expertise in managing inter-disciplinary projects delivered by more than one organisation. - Strong written, visual presentation and verbal communication skills.